nuhkoca/udacity-movie-app/README.md

 - [ ] Internal Youtube Player.
 - [ ] Push Notification implementation.
 - [ ] More movies, reviews and trailers as long as scrolling.
+- [ ] Two pane support for tablets.

 # License